top of page

 1. The decisions of the General Assembly shall be taken in accordance with the terms and conditions of quorum and majority provided for by law.

 2. The President's assessment at a General Assembly that a decision has been taken is definitive.
-The same applies to the content of a decision taken, provided that the vote concerned an unwritten proposal.

-4. Unless otherwise provided by law or statutes, all decisions shall be taken by an absolute majority of the votes cast.
+3. Unless otherwise provided by law or statutes, all decisions shall be taken by an absolute majority of the votes cast.

-5. Blank votes are deemed to be null and void.
+4. Blank votes are deemed to be null and void.

-7. In case of parity on subjects other than the election of persons, the proposal is rejected.
+6. In case of parity on subjects other than the election of persons, the proposal is rejected.

-8. All votes are conducted verbally.
+7. All votes are conducted verbally.
 The President may, however, decide that votes be cast in writing.
 In the case of an election of persons, a voter present may also require that the votes be cast in writing.
 The vote in writing is on signed and sealed ballots.

-9. Where all members are represented at a General Assembly, it will be able to take, by unanimity of votes, valid decisions on all subjects set out on the agenda – including on a proposal to amend the statutes or on a proposal to dissolve the Association – even if the convocation has not taken place in accordance with the requirements or in the event of non-compliance with any other requirement relating to the mention of the subjects to be dealt with and/or the convening and holding of the Assemblies.
+8. Where all members are present or represented at a General Assembly, it will be able to take, by unanimity of votes, valid decisions on all subjects set out on the agenda – including on a proposal to amend the statutes or on a proposal to dissolve the Association – even if the convocation has not taken place in accordance with the requirements or in the event of non-compliance with any other requirement relating to the mention of the subjects to be dealt with and/or the convening and holding of the Assemblies.

 Article 18: Convening of the General Assembly

-1. General Meetings are convened by the Board of Directors.
+1. General Assemblies are convened by the Board of Directors.
 The convocation is notified by letter by post or by e-mail to the members at the addresses indicated in the register kept for this purpose by the Board of Directors.

 3. The agenda of the General Assembly is mentioned in the convocation.